ocaml/ocaml.org/data/tutorials/guides/1wf_04_multicore_ready.md

 0 101 1  99 2  99 3 100 4 101 5 100 6 100   total = 700
 ```

-From the above run, one may get the impression that everything is OK
+From the above run under a regular `5.1.0` compiler, one may get the
-as the balances sum to a total of $700 as expected, indicating that no
+impression that everything is OK as the balances sum to a total of
-money is lost.
+$700 as expected, indicating that no money is lost.

 ### Run the parallel tests under TSan (Step 2)